sagemath/trac_to_gh/Issue 8351.md

 # Issue 8351: ratpoints-2.1.3.p0 fails to build in Open Solaris x64 as 64 bit even if SAGE64=yes

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8351

 Original creator: jsp